Seminahn01/DS4002-Project1/README.md

 Use the Reviews Data document in the DATA/ folder on Github to access the dataset (movie_reviews.csv).
 Download this dataset and use the first script (01_data_script1.R) in the SCRIPTS/ folder to create movie_data_final.csv.
 Alternatively, simply download movie_data_final.csv from the DATA/ folder.

 ### Step 4: Sentiment Analysis
 Next, analyze the sentiment of each review in the movie_data_final.csv dataset using VADER sentiment scoring.
-The secomd script (02_sentiment_analysis.py) in the SCRIPTS/ folder can be used to do this.
+The second script (02_sentiment_analysis.py) in the SCRIPTS/ folder can be used to do this.

 ### Step 5: Train the Machine Learning Model
+script 3
 ### Step 6: Generate Visualizations
-Train XGBoost model for box office prediction.
+Train XGBoost model for box office prediction. script 3
 ### Step 7: Hypothesis Testing with Regression Models

 ### Step 8: Evaluate Model Performance
-Check how well our models performed by viewing the evaluation metrics:
+Check how well our models performed by viewing the evaluation metrics: script 4